bielbienne/bst.pygasus.core/README.rst

     },

-You can use lingua package to crawl translation from python and extjs files and generate a .pot file with it.
-This application is allready installed by the buildout.
-After generating a .pot file you can use different kind of gettext tool to merge and build the finale .po and .mo files for each languages.
+You can use the lingua package to crawl translation from python and ExtJS files and generate a .pot file with it.
+This application is already installed by  buildout.
+After generating a .pot file you can use different kinds of gettext tools to merge and build the final .po and .mo files for each language:

 .. code:: bash